netdata/netdata/docs/netdata-cloud/netdata-cloud-on-prem/troubleshooting.md

 #### Diagnosis Steps

-**Important**:
+> **Important**
+>

-- For full installation: Ensure you're in the correct cluster context.
+> - For full installation: Ensure you're in the correct cluster context.
-- For Light PoC: SSH into the Ubuntu VM with `kubectl` pre-configured.
+> - For Light PoC: SSH into the Ubuntu VM with `kubectl` pre-configured.
-- For Light PoC, always perform a complete uninstallation before attempting a new installation.
+> - For Light PoC, always perform a complete uninstallation before attempting a new installation.

 1. Check for pods stuck in Pending state: